John E. Franz

-John E. Franz (born December 21, 1929) is an organic chemist who discovered the herbicide glyphosate while working at Monsanto Company in 1970.
+John Edward Franz (December 21, 1929 – April 27, 2026) was an American organic chemist who discovered the herbicide glyphosate while working at Monsanto Company in 1970.
 The chemical became the active ingredient in Roundup, a broad-spectrum, post-emergence herbicide.
-Franz has earned acclaim and rewards for this breakthrough.
-He also has over 840 patents to his name worldwide.
+Franz earned acclaim and rewards for this breakthrough.
+He also had over 840 patents to his name worldwide.

 Career

-Franz has spent his entire career at Monsanto in St. Louis, Missouri.
+Franz spent his entire career at Monsanto in St. Louis, Missouri.
 After finishing his Ph.D., Franz was hired by Monsanto as a Resident Chemist in 1955.
 He focused on process research, new polymer synthesis, and the development of plasticizers and polymer flame retardants.
 Franz received two patents while working in the Organic Division, one for nitrates in 1960, and one for a fire retardant in 1967.
 He transferred to the Agricultural Division of Monsanto in 1967, motivated by the department's "emphasis on publishing, academic contacts, and the freedom to pursue ideas."
 Because his background was in organic chemistry, Franz familiarized himself with the new field by spending a year studying and learning about plant physiology and biochemistry before beginning research.

-Franz discovered the herbicide glyphosate, and received five dollars for his first patent from Monsanto.
+He discovered the herbicide glyphosate, and received five dollars for his first patent from Monsanto.
 From 1960 to 1988, he received over 840 patents worldwide, including approximately fifty in the United States.
 Over the course of his career, Franz published over forty papers and wrote the book Glyphosate: A Unique Global Herbicide with Michael K. Mao and James A. Sikorski.
 He was promoted to Senior Scientific Fellow in 1975, then Distinguished Fellow in 1980.
 Later in his career, he returned to the organic division to concentrate on environmentally friendly products until he retired in 1991.